 For the herding Maasai, however, lions represent a real danger to their livelihood: “Livestock are the core of their culture,” says Leela.
 “When they lose their cows, they don’t have anything left.
 So they retaliate, and they kill lions.”
 The Maasai also admire lions.
 They dislike them because they eat their livestock, but they also admire them tremendously because they are beautiful animals.

-Leela Hazzah’s organisation teaches its guardians the benefits of protecting lions and strategies for minimising the problems lions can cause.
-The organisation’s guardians help farmers strengthen corrals, hunt down lost cattle, and intervene to prevent lion hunts.
+Leela Hazzah’s organization teaches its guardians the benefits of protecting lions and strategies for minimizing the problems lions can cause.
+The organization’s guardians help farmers strengthen corrals, hunt down lost cattle, and intervene to prevent lion hunts.
 Guardians also keep records of “their” lion population for researchers, noting movements, births, and deaths.
 Being a guardian is a full-time job, and they are also taught to read and write, a rare skill for most Maasai.

 “Becoming a Lion Guardian is a rebirth for [the Maasai],” says Leela.
 “They gain even more prestige than they would have from killing a lion.”